Head out of the bustling cities and take a weekend trip to one of these beautiful French destinations.

 Colmar itself is compact and walkable.
 To get around the rest of the Alsace region using public transportation, use Fluo Grand Est to get the best real-time options.
 You can get train tickets from SNCF.

 Where to stay – For a short weekend holiday, stay in a beautiful hotel in the historic center like Le Colombier.
 If you’re traveling with friends or family, stay in a spacious and comfortable apartment like Suites Residences Spa.

-More tips for your trip – If you have more than a weekend to explore the region, check out this travel guide to Alsace for more holiday ideas.
+More tips for your trip – Here’s my complete travel guide to Colmar.
+If you have more than a weekend to explore the region, check out this travel guide to Alsace for more holiday ideas.
 Or better yet, get a free custom itinerary for your trip!

 Honfleur is a charming small town in Normandy and a must-visit if you love ocean views and a medieval vibe.
 You can spend the weekend walking down winding cobbled alleys and past storybook half-timbered houses or strolling along the pretty harbor.